Functions¶

 See tdb_cursor_next for more details about

-handle to translate event->items
+tdb_event.
+Use the db handle to translate event->items to

-index points to the array of cursors given in
+values.
+The cursor_idx index points to the array of cursors given in

 tdb_multi_cursor_new.